CURRENT EXHIBITS

 Our Bones are Made of Salmon

-This exhibit is designed around the memories and experiences of Musqueam Elder Larry Grant and Stó:lō Cultural Advisor Dr. Sonny McHalsie.
-Through their stories and replicas of Aboriginal salmon fishing tools, visitors will learn about the different fishing and preservation techniques and why salmon fishing is vital to Aboriginal communities today.
+This exhibit is designed around the memories and experiences of Musqueam Elder Larry Grant and Stó:lō Cultural Advisor Dr. Sonny McHalsie, featuring their personal stories and replicas of Indigenous salmon fishing tools.
+Visitors learn about the different fishing and preservation techniques and why salmon fishing remains vital to Indigenous communities today.

 I Spy

-This permanent interactive exhibit on the working river highlights economic activity along the Fraser River.
-A series of panels are combined with a lookout to observe the diverse range of vessels and industries that ply their trade up and down the Fraser.
-We would like to thank our partners: BNSF, SRY Rail Link, SMIT, Fraser River Pile and Dredge, Port Metro Vancouver, Fraser Surrey Docks, and Seaspan for their contributions in the development of this exhibit.
+This permanent interactive exhibit highlights economic activity along the Fraser River.
+Featuring a series of panels with an observation to discover the diverse range of vessels and industries that ply their trade up and down the Fraser daily.
+Thanks to our partners: BNSF, SRY Rail Link, SMIT, Fraser River Pile and Dredge, Port Metro Vancouver, Fraser Surrey Docks, and Seaspan for their contributions in the development of this exhibit.

 My River My Home

 The exhibit is a global exchange of children’s artwork, developed as part of a collaborative, scientific research project between Woods Hole Oceanographic Institution and the University of the Fraser Valley.
-We would like to thank our partners: the University of Fraser Valley, Woods Hole Oceanographic Institution, Woods Hole Research Centre, DFO and Emily Carr University of Art + Design.
+Thanks to our partners: the University of Fraser Valley, Woods Hole Oceanographic Institution, Woods Hole Research Centre, DFO and Emily Carr University of Art + Design.

 My River My Home activity kit.